Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-US 18/151 (US 18/151-County MV) Freeway Conversion - Need/purpose
+US 18/151 Freeway Conversion Study - Need/purpose

 Why is this project needed?

-Experience around the state has demonstrated that highways can deteriorate quickly in terms of reduced operations and safety as land development changes occur near a highway.
+- Experience around the state has demonstrated that highways can deteriorate quickly in terms of reduced operations and safety as land development changes occur near a highway.

-The purpose of this study is to develop a long-term highway plan for converting this portion of US 18/151 to a freeway.
+- The purpose of this study is to develop a long-term highway plan for converting this portion of US 18/151 to a freeway.

-The study will result in a plan for the eventual removal of all direct access by existing local roads and driveways onto US 18/151.
+- The study will result in a plan for the eventual removal of all direct access by existing local roads and driveways onto US 18/151.

-When construction of all plan elements is completed, access to US 18/151 will be at highway interchanges only.
+- When construction of all plan elements is completed, access to US 18/151 will be at highway interchanges only.
 Local access to the interchanges will be facilitated by new grade separated crossings over or under US 18/151 and by adding to and improving the existing local road system.

 - This will allow both the local communities and property owners adjacent to the corridor to adequately plan for their futures.

-It is important to note that this study is focusing on identifying and planning for long-term access to and from the corridor, not adding additional capacity (travel lanes) for most of the corridor.
+- It is important to note that this study is focusing on identifying and planning for long-term access to and from the corridor, not adding additional capacity (travel lanes) for most of the corridor.

 - The study is proposing to add an auxiliary lane, between County G and County MV, in Dane County, to accommodate the travelers who use US 18/151 to travel between these two points.
 This is a relatively large movement of traffic and the auxiliary lane will enhance safety.

-Last modified: July 25, 2012
+Last modified: July 11, 2013